-The purpose of this map is to display the Digital Flood Insurance Rate Map with an Effective Date of 08/15/2015.
+The purpose of this map is to display the Digital Flood Insurance Rate Map with an Effective Date of 08/15/2019.
 Information regarding the data can be found in an information (i ) section on the top right corner of the map.
 Descriptions of the flood zones is in a pre-opened window of the map.

 While the floodplain data that is shown on the map is the same, this map is not an official FEMA Digital Flood Insurance Rate Map (DFIRM).
 This Interactive Mapping Tool is not intended for insurance rating purposes and is for information only.
 The positional accuracy may be compromised in some areas.
 The map is not 100% accurate in locating your address.
 Please contact the City's floodplain administrator for more information or to view an official copy of the Flood Insurance Rate Maps.

-These projects include: streets, Broadway lighting improvements, water lines/pump-stations/tanks, sewer lines/lift-stations/wastewater-treatment-plants, drainage, and beach nourishment projects.
-Also included are completed projects from 2017 forward.
+UPDATED - This map series contains CIP project locations and descriptions for fiscal years 2020 through 2024.
+Projects include: streets, Broadway lighting improvements, water lines/pump-stations/tanks, sewer lines/lift-stations/wastewater-treatment-plants, drainage, park renovations, and beach nourishment.
+Also included are completed projects from 2016 forward.

 The purpose of this map is to display information for upcoming Landmark Commission, Planning Commission, Building Board of Adjustments, and Zoning Board of Adjustment cases.
 Users can click on the cases for more information.
 A popup will provide case information and case links to the City of Galveston's Permit Center.
 To query by commission or board, click on the Query button in the upper right corner, select the commission or board, and click 'Apply'

-Galveston has a history of commerce, culture, finance, and innovation.
+Updated Interface - Galveston has a history of commerce, culture, finance, and innovation.
 The City continues to adopt innovative technology by utilizing GIS to share its story with the world.
-As steeped in history as Galveston is- & as passionate as Galvestonians are about protecting their heritage- it’s no wonder the city is rich in historical landmarks.
+As steeped in history as Galveston is- & as passionate as Galvestonians are about protecting their heritage- its no wonder the city is rich in historical landmarks.
 Galveston has over 90 and counting!
 No matter if youre a virtual visitor from far away or born on the island, the City of Galveston, Texas hopes you will enjoy this story map.

 This data can be used to understand the natural processes by which changes occur to the beaches of Galveston Island, and can assist with identifying engineering and planning solutions along the island beachfront.
 Additionally, this information can assist with characterizing the beach conditions for potential FEMA assistance after storm events.

-To request GIS data, please visit the City Secretary's Office - Public Records page.
+To request GIS data, please visit the GIS Data Download Page or City Secretary's Office - Public Records page.
 Find information, view your requests, check archived items, or submit a new request.

 Click Here To Go To Directly To The City of Galveston Public Records Website